UK Research Councils

 Any member of the public can register as a volunteer to get involved in supporting dementia studies.
 Researchers are also encouraged to identify potential participants, screen and contact volunteers and participate in feasibility studies.
 The JDR initiative has organised campaigns in the NHS in order to raise awareness amongst staff and help them engage with patients better.

-The role of the HPRUs is to support PHE in delivering its objectives and functions for the protection of the public’s health in a number of topic-based priority areas, such as healthcare associated infections and antimicrobial resistance; health impact of environmental hazards; and immunisation.
+The role of the HPRUs is to support UKSHA in delivering its objectives and functions for the protection of the public’s health in a number of topic-based priority areas, such as healthcare associated infections and antimicrobial resistance; health impact of environmental hazards; and immunisation.

 NIHR Blood and Transplant Research Units (BTRUs) are NIHR-funded research partnerships between leading universities and NHS Blood & Transplant (NHSBT).
-The four BTRUs support the needs of NHSBT for research to improve the supply of blood, blood products, stem cells and tissues, and organs for transplantation.
+The BTRUs support the needs of NHSBT for research to improve the supply of blood, blood products, stem cells and tissues, and organs for transplantation.